Stable rationality of index one Fano hypersurfaces containing a linear space: Proof of Theorem

-Note that admissible critical points are isolated.
+Note that nondegenerate critical points are isolated.
 It is easy to see that $X$ is singular at $\msp \in X$ if and only if $s$ has a critical point at $\pi (\msp)$.
-Thus, if the section $s$ has only admissible critical points on $Z$, then the singularity of $X$ are isolated.
+Thus, if the section $s$ has only nondegenerate critical points on $Z$, then the singularity of $X$ are isolated.

 We can summarize the results of \cite{Kollar}, \cite{CTPcyclic} and \cite{Okcyclic} in the following form.